thejsway/thejsway/manuscript/chapter22.md

 Web APIs can be classified into two categories:

-* Open APIs that don't need any authentication to be used.
+* Open APIs that don’t need any authentication to be used.
 * APIs requiring the consumer to authenticate himself through various methods.

 ### Open APIs